South China floods force tens of thousands to evacuate - NewsBreak

 South China floods force tens of thousands to evacuate

-BEIJING — (AP) — Major flooding has forced the evacuation of tens of thousands of people in southern China, with more rain expected.
+Major flooding has forced the evacuation of tens of thousands of people in southern China , with more rain expected.

 Roughly the same number have been affected in Guangdong, largely in the cities of Shaoguan, Heyuan and Meizhou.